nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Configuring the Path to the NGINX Configuration File

 The agent detects the NGINX configuration file *automatically*.
-You DO NOT need to explicitly point the agent to the **nginx.conf**.
+You don't need to explicitly point the agent to the **nginx.conf**.

 If for some reason the agent is not able to find the NGINX configuration, use the following option in **/etc/amplify-agent/agent.conf**: